ASNA/database-name-search/README.md

 <small>Figure 2a.
 Attempt to create a connection with the list of Database Names provided.</small>

-If, after calling `AttemptConnection` the `pgmDB` object is `*Nothing` then none of the Database Names provided could connect.
+If, after calling `AttemptConnection`, the `pgmDB` object is `*Nothing` then none of the Database Names provided could connect.
 Your program can use the state of the `pgmDB` object to determine what to do if all of the connections fail.
 When `AttemptConnection` succeeds, it returns an open ASNA DataGate connection.

-The `AttemptConnection` method calls the `GetNewConnection` which is the method provided to attempt to create a connection.
+The `AttemptConnection` method iterates the Database Names provided and calls the `GetNewConnection` to attempt to create a connection.
 If needed, you can also call `GetNewConnection` directly.
-Doing that, you could connect to a specific Database Name as shown below:
+This would let you connect to a specific Database Name as shown below in Figure 2b:

     DclDB pgmDB